budgefeeney/ventureforth/docs/chapter6 - smart-constructors.md

 ## Validating our Locations and Items

+### Title and Description Types

 So now to put all this into action.
 [Back when we were talking about unit-tests](fixme) we found a bug in our `Location` type,  which is that it is possible to construct a `Location` with no title and / or no description.

 So now we rectify this, but where to put our validation logic?
 A reasonable approach is to continue to use `Text` to represent our title and description, and create a smart constructor for our Location type.
 However since our `Item`s also use a title and description, and are susceptible to the same issues, we're going to create a special module for text, specifically containing `Title` and `Description` types, called `VForth.GameText`.
 We'll also create a separate module, `VForth.Error`, which will contain our validation errors, and ultimately all errors our application may encounter.

 So having created the files, added them to our list of exposed modules in our cabal file, and then exposed them in our top-level `VForth` library, we can add code to them.
-The `VForth.Errors` module is pretty easy for the time being
+The `VForth.Error` module is pretty easy for the time being

 ```
 {-# LANGUAGE RecordWildCards #-}